🗺️

 💰 VIII.
 Capital, Grants & Funding Opportunities

-Navigating funding is a core part of any startup journey.
-New Hampshire offers a mix of non-dilutive grants, pitch competitions, early-stage venture capital, and incentive programs to help entrepreneurs build momentum:
+Fundraising is a core part of any startup journey.
+New Hampshire offers a mix of venture capital, angel groups, pitch events, and non-dilutive grants to help entrepreneurs move from early traction to scale.

 🎓 IX.
 Higher Ed & Startup Synergy